-Overlaps of the significant Parcel-wise disconnections, overlaid on a superior view of the MNI152-template in SurfIce (NITRC, 2015).
+Overlaps of the significant parcel-wise disconnections, overlaid on a superior view of the MNI152-template in SurfIce (NITRC, 2015).
 (A) shows the significant disconnections at p = 0.05 for the entire patient sample (N = 893), and the female (N = 205) and male (N = 611) subsamples, respectively.
 (B) presents the 5 most significant disconnections (i.e., the ones with the highest T-values) for the patient (sub-)samples.

 Generally, disconnections involving the IPL were the most common (see Table 2 for an overview, and Supplementary Table 3 for details): 34.8% of all disconnections across the whole patient sample had one of their endpoints in the IPL.
 IPL-related disconnections were also the most common disconnection in the male subsample, attributing for 30.9% of their disconnections.
 In the female subsample, however, the majority of disconnections (48.3%) were associated with the ITG.
 Here, IPL-related disconnections were the third most common (27.8%), after disconnections involving the pSTS (36.1%).